ornlabs/AlexaSWSkill/README.md

 Here's the link to Alexa skills: <http://alexa.amazon.com>

-Name of the skill is Jedi Archives, with many thanks to Darren.
+Name of the skill is Star Archives, with many thanks to Darren and Joe.

 ## Characters